wernerjoss/caldav2ics/README.md

 The main file is caldav2ics.php, the other 2 are helper scripts: debug.php for offline Analysis of the log file, caldavexplore.sh is used to find out the correct Calendar URL's (which does not always seem to be that easy...)

-## TODO:
+## Usage
+As of 02/2021, caldav2ics.php reads the Configuration (URL's, username, password..) from a jsonfile: caldav2ics.json.
-* add ability to fetch multiple remote Calendars in one run
+This makes it easy to fetch/process multiple remote Calendars in ONE run.